 Making an application

-Potential tenants looking to rent a property in Austin will need to file an application either via an agent or by dealing directly with the landlord.
-Once the relevant checks have been done and references verified, the landlord and tenant can sign a lease agreement.
-Having a US bank account and social security number set up will speed up the process.
+Potential tenants looking to rent a property in Austin must file an application via an agent or deal directly with the landlord.
+Once the relevant checks and references are verified, the landlord and tenant can sign a lease agreement.
+Setting up a US bank account and social security number will speed up the process.

 Rental contracts in Austin are generally valid for a year, with the option to renew once the initial rental term has ended.
 It is often possible to negotiate a shorter lease with the landlord, especially in parts of the city where demand for rental properties is lower.

-Tenants in Austin are required to put down a security deposit, usually equal to a month’s rent, when signing a lease.
-This is refundable once the contract has come to an end.
-It is important to make sure a detailed inventory is carried out at the beginning and end of a rental period, as any damages will be deducted from the deposit.
+Austin tenants must pay a security deposit, usually equal to a month’s rent, when signing a lease.
+This deposit is refundable once the contract ends.
+It is important to carry out a detailed inventory at the beginning and end of a rental period, as any damages will be deducted from the deposit.

 Renters must read the terms of their lease carefully to determine which utilities are included.
-In some cases, landlords cover the costs of standard utilities such as gas, electricity and water.
-Tenants are usually expected to pay for extras such as internet, cable TV and telephone services.
+In some cases, landlords cover the costs of standard utilities such as gas, electricity, and water.
+Tenants are typically expected to pay for extras like internet, cable TV and telephone services.

 Expat Health Insurance